eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Spatial Organization {#spatial}

-Objects exist on a canvas that you can pan or scroll.
+Pages exist on a canvas that you can pan or scroll.

 **Pros:**